 - 1. Southern California Gas Company must refund all expenditures associated with the activities identified in Section 4.1, except for Item 6, booked to its Demand Side Management Balancing Account. - 2.
 Southern California Gas Company must refund all ratepayer-funded expenditures associated with the activities identified in Section 4.2. - 3.
 Southern California Gas Company must refund its Efficiency Savings and Performance Incentive (ESPI) management fee payment for all expenditures associated with the activities identified in Section 4.1, except for Item 6.
 Any expenditures associated with the activities identified in Section 4.1 (except for Item 6), for which Southern California Gas Company has not yet received ESPI payment, are hereby ineligible for ESPI payment. - 4.
 Commission staff is authorized to proceed with disposing of Southern California Gas Company's 2017 non-codes and standards Efficiency Savings and Performance Incentive earnings. - 5.
-Within two years after the issue date of this decision, the Commission's Utility Audits Branch shall complete an audit to determine the amount of ratepayer-funded expenditures associated with the activities identified in Section 4.1 (except for Item 6) and Section 4.2.
-This audit shall identify the amount of Efficiency Savings and Performance Incentive (ESPI) management fee payments, associated with the activities identified in Section 4.1 (except for Item 6), that Southern California Gas Company (SoCalGas) must refund, and the amount of expenditures that are ineligible for ESPI payment.
-The audit shall also examine and identify any other financial benefits that accrued to SoCalGas or any SoCalGas employee, such as performance bonuses, resulting from these activities.
-SoCalGas must respond as expeditiously as possible and provide accurate and complete documentation as specified within the timeframe outlined by the Utility Audits Branch with no delays, but not later than five business days after receipt of instructions.
+No later than December 31, 2022, the Commission's Utility Audits Branch shall complete an audit to determine the amount of ratepayer-funded expenditures associated with the activities identified in Section 4.1 (except for Item 6) and Section 4.2.
+This audit shall identify the amount of Efficiency Savings and Performance Incentive (ESPI) management fee payments, associated with the activities identified in Section 4.1 (except for Item 6), that Southern California Gas Company must refund, and the amount of expenditures that are ineligible for ESPI payment.
+Southern California Gas Company must respond as expeditiously as possible and provide accurate and complete documentation as specified within the timeframe outlined by the Utility Audits Branch with no delays, but not later than five business days after receipt of instructions.